marifyo/fggcosha/_posts/2014-05-10-election-meeting-reminder.md

 ---
 layout: post
-title: "Election Meeting Notice"
+title: "Election Meeting Notice - Saturday July 19th 2014"
 description: "Join us for our next meeting meeting on July 19, 2014 at 11am EST to elect the new alumni association officials."
 tags: [fggc osha alumni, meeting reminder]
 comments: true
 ---

-Please join us for the very important meeting on Saturday July 19th at 11am EST. This meeting is for the election of new officials.
+Please join us for the very important meeting on *Saturday July 19th at 11am EST*.
+This meeting is for the election of new officials.
 Our outgoing officials have done an incredible job, serving the alumni association and community for the past 4 years.
 Now it is time to pass the torch to another capable team to carry on the wonderful work.

-Let your voice be heard.
+*Let your voice be heard*.
 Dial In: Saturday, July 19 2014 @ 11am EST.
 {: .notice}

 ## Nominated Candidates
 ### President
 1. Juliet Ume
-2.

 ### Vice President
 1. Chiazo Asika

 ### Secretary
 1. Chizo Odunze

 ### Treasurer
 1. Ijeoma Agulefo

 ### Financial Secretary
 1. Ijeoma Ejiofor

 ### Legal Counsel
 1. Titilayo Alakija

 ### Public Relations Officer
 1. Ifeyinwa Obi